kaisenlinux/manpages-dev/category/Passwords/ophcrack-cli.md

 EXAMPLES
        ophcrack -g -d /path/to/tables -t xp_free_fast,0,3:vista_free -f in.txt

-       Launch  ophcrack in command line using tables 0 and 3 in /path/to/tables/xp_free_fast and all tables in /path/to/tables/vista_free and cracks hashes from pw‐ dump file in.txt
+       Launch ophcrack in command line using tables 0 and 3 in /path/to/tables/xp_free_fast and all tables in /path/to/tables/vista_free and cracks hashes from pwdump file in.txt

 SEE ALSO
        Homepage: http://ophcrack.sourceforge.net/